Polynucleotides are the newest regenerative treatment for improving skin condition.

 Polynucleotides have a remarkable anti-free radical action.
 They counteract the skin damage which can accumulate due to various stressors, including cellular damage, stress, and exposure to UV rays, giving them a protective and cell damage reduction role.

-This multi-faceted functioning classifies polynucleotides as regenerative treatments, offering a unique and innovative approach in the field of skin care and rejuvenation.
+This multi-faceted functioning classifies polynucleotides as a regenerative treatment, offering a unique and innovative approach in the field of skin care and rejuvenation.

 How are Polynucleotides injected?